Contact@palm

 GLP-1 receptor agonists help regulate blood glucose levels by enhancing insulin secretion in response to meals and suppressing glucagon production.
 This dual mechanism reduces post-meal blood sugar spikes and improves overall glycemic control.
 Because the response is glucose-dependent, the risk of hypoglycemia (low blood sugar) is lower than with many traditional diabetes medications.

 One of the most notable advantages of GLP-1 therapy is its ability to support long-term weight management.
 By slowing gastric emptying and signaling fullness to the brain, GLP-1 agonists reduce appetite and make it easier to consume fewer calories.
-Clinical studies have shown that patients using medications like liraglutide can achieve:
+Clinical studies have shown that patients using medications like liraglutide, semaglutide, and tirzepatide can achieve:

 GLP-1 receptor agonists help regulate blood glucose levels by enhancing insulin secretion in response to meals and suppressing glucagon production.
 This dual mechanism reduces post-meal blood sugar spikes and improves overall glycemic control.
 Because the response is glucose-dependent, the risk of hypoglycemia (low blood sugar) is lower than with many traditional diabetes medications.